rmormando/MiniProject/README.md

 #### Files included in Repo

 - final_minicode.py
 > the whole pipeline which is composed of multiple functions that give each outputs

 - Sleuth_Rscript.R
 > R script which outputs a text while which identifies the diffrence between 2 timepoints in the expressed genes

-- Beta_seqs.fasta

-> nucleotide database out of all RefSeq sequences of the Betaherpesvirinae found on 3/4/2021

-#### Important Output Files

 - MiniProject.log
 > a log file that has information from the data ran with the script